pramsey/crunchyblog/pg15public/index.md

     luser1  | my_test_data | table | luser1
   ```

-If you simply **create a user schema for each new login user you create**, you can neatly separate user data from other data, as each user will end up creating new tables and object inside their user schema by default.
+So, if you simply **create a user schema for each new login user you create**, you can neatly separate user data from other data, as each user will end up creating new tables and objects inside their user schema **by default**.

 ## Sharing User Data